As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 A Game of Thrones: Viserys Targaryen marries off his sister Danaerys to the Dothraki warlord Khal Drogo in return for the latter's assistance in regaining the throne of the Seven Kingdoms.
 When he loses his patience, he ignores his adviser's comment that Drogo will offer assistance when he is good and ready, gets drunk, and publicly insults Drogo, Danaerys, and the entire Dothraki people, and demands Drogo gives him the crown he "paid" for with his sister.
 Drogo agrees to give Viserys a crown, melts down the gold from his belt, and "crowns" Viserys by pouring the pot of molten gold onto Viserys' head.

-In the same book, Janos Slynt takes special glee in pushing Ned Stark onto the block during his execution.
+In the same book, Janos Slynt takes special glee in pushing Ned Stark onto the block during his execution, after betraying him earlier.
 Later, during court, Ned's daughter Sansa sees him enjoying his new position and wishes that some hero would kill him, but thinks that there are no heroes.
 Janos is eventually knocked down a peg and forced to join the Night's Watch.
 Four books and three years later, Jon Snow, Ned's bastard, Lord Commander of the Night's Watch, is forced to deal with Janos' insubordination.
 He decides to execute Janos and beheads him personally.

 A Storm of Swords: Lysa Arryn had a lot of people who she didn't like executed by throwing them off a mountain.
 Later, after she nearly kills Sansa by the same method, Littlefinger tells her that the only woman he ever loved was her sister and shoves her off the mountain himself.